KugiHaito/CSSObject.js/README.md

 Selector:
   name: string
   type: 'PseudoClass' | 'PseudoElement' | 'PseudoEvent'
+  value?: string # has if pseudo contains parameters
 ```
 _the type **PseudoEvent** is a custom support of CSSObject not has on CSS language_